npretto/pathfinding/README.md

 ## BFS

 BFS can be implemented by using a First-In-First-Out queue.
 This kind of queue ignores the cost of the links in the path and it expands based on the number of hops.
-Because of this it's guaranteed to find the shortest path in terms of hops, nut not in terms of costs associated with the hops.
+Because of this it's guaranteed to find the shortest path in terms of hops, but not in terms of costs associated with the hops.
 The heuristic used can be whatever we want, as it will be ignored by the queue.

 The fifo has been implemented using an array, appending elements to the end and removing them from the start.